Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Yes.
 - [ ] No.

-### You have an Azure subscription that contains an Azure key vault named Vault1.
+### You have an Azure subscription that contains an Azure Key Vault named Vault1.
 In Vault1, you create a secret named Secret1.
 An application developer registers an application in Azure Active Directory (Azure AD).
 You need to ensure that the application can use Secret1.
 What should you do?

 - [ ] In Azure AD, create a role.
 - [ ] In Azure Key Vault, create a key.